atomikhusler/ASSESS-OFFLINE-ODIA-/README.md

 **Assess Offline** is a high-performance, single-file web application engineered for teachers to manage marks, calculate complex weightages, and generate reports without an internet connection.

 Built with a **"Monolithic Architecture"**, the entire app lives inside one `index.html` file.
 It uses advanced `localStorage` techniques to ensure your data never leaves your device.
+**Assess Offline** solves the connectivity problem in remote classrooms.
+It runs 100% in your browser without requiring a backend, a database, or an internet connection after the initial load.
+Zero cost, zero logins, and absolute data privacy.

 ---